Dark Water (2005 film)

-Dark Water is a 2005 supernatural horror film directed by Walter Salles and written by Rafael Yglesias.
+Dark Water is a 2005 American supernatural horror film directed by Walter Salles and written by Rafael Yglesias.
 It is a remake of the 2002 Japanese film of the same name, which was inspired by the short story "Floating Water" by Koji Suzuki, who also wrote the Ring trilogy.
-The film stars Jennifer Connelly, John C. Reilly, Pete Postlethwaite, Perla Haney-Jardine, Dougray Scott and Ariel Gade.
+The film stars Jennifer Connelly, Tim Roth, John C. Reilly, Pete Postlethwaite, Perla Haney-Jardine, Dougray Scott and Ariel Gade.

-Dark Water was released on July 8, 2005, and grossed $44–49 million worldwide.
-It is a co-production between the United States and Japan.
+Dark Water was released on July 8, 2005, and grossed $49.5 million worldwide.
+It is a co-production between the United States and the Philippines.

 Plot

-Dahlia battles her ex-husband Kyle for custody of their daughter Cecilia, a five-year-old kindergartener.
-Kyle wants Cecilia to live closer to his apartment in Jersey City, but Dahlia wants to move to the cheaper Roosevelt Island, where she has found a good school.

-Dahlia and Cecilia view an apartment in a dilapidated complex on Roosevelt Island, a few blocks from Cecilia's new school.
-Cecilia sneaks to the roof and finds a Hello Kitty backpack near the building's water tower; the manager, Cory Murray, explains that no one has claimed it.
-Cecilia initially dislikes the apartment but decides she wants to live there.
-Dahlia makes an offer the same day.

-Shortly after they move in, the bedroom ceiling begins to leak dark water.
-Dahlia finds the apartment above flooded from every faucet.
-She finds a family portrait of the former tenants, the Rimsky family: a mother, father, and a girl who is Cecilia's age.
-Dahlia complains to Murray and the superintendent Veeck about the water, but Veeck insists that he is not a plumber and blames teenage vandals.
-The ceiling, shoddily patched by Veeck, leaks again.
-Dahlia is intimidated by teenagers in the apartment, and sees the face of a screaming girl in a washing machine.
-This isn't helped by a recurring nightmare she has, seeing the girl's mother warning her not to tell the police what she's done to her own daughter or else she will harm Cecilia.
+Dahlia battles her ex-husband Kyle for custody of their five-year-old daughter, Cecilia.
+Kyle wants Cecilia to live closer to his apartment in Jersey City.
+Instead, Cecilia moves with Dahlia to a dilapidated complex on Roosevelt Island.
+Cecilia finds a Hello Kitty backpack near the water tower on the roof of the complex.
+Shortly after they move in, the bedroom ceiling leaks dark water.
+Dahlia finds the apartment above flooded and a family portrait of the former tenants, the Rimsky family: a mother, father, and a girl who is Cecilia's age.
+She complains to the manager and to the superintendent, Veeck, about the water, but they do nothing.
+She is haunted by ghostly visions and a recurring nightmare in which the girl's mother warns her not to tell the police what she did to her own daughter or else she will harm Cecilia.

-Cecilia's teacher is troubled by Cecilia's "imaginary friend" named Natasha.
-Cecilia appears to argue with her before losing control of her hand while painting.
-After Dahlia catches Cecilia playing with dolls and talking to Natasha in the elevator, she forbids Cecilia to talk to Natasha again.
+Cecilia's teacher is troubled by her "imaginary friend," Natasha, and Dahlia catches Cecilia talking to Natasha as well.
 In the bathroom, Cecilia passes out as dark water gushes from the toilets and sinks.
-As Dahlia is busy meeting her lawyer, Jeff Platzer, Kyle takes Cecilia to his apartment.
-Dahlia feels some form of relief knowing that Kyle will keep her safe.
+As Dahlia is busy meeting her lawyer, Jeff Platzer, Kyle takes their daughter to his home.